 How’s this possible?
 It’s all thanks to my pre-made onion masala.
 I really hope you’re familiar with my onion masala series by now, but if not – it’s where I share recipes calling for exact amounts of my magical masala.
 Having this masala handy makes it possible to cook authentic Indian meals in minutes.
 Actual minutes.

-You remove the chicken and cut it up, then blend the spinach (ideally with an immersion blender for ease).
+Remove the cooked chicken and cut it up, then blend the spinach (ideally with an immersion blender for ease).
 Stir the chicken back in and you’ve got chicken saag, my friends!

 What is saag?